Sudo-Harsh-learner/-Assessment-Functions-and-Errors---ETH-AVAX/README.md

 # ETH + AVAX PROOF: Intermediate EVM Course

-This Solidity program is a simple "My Token" contract program in solidity that demonstrates the basic features of a Token or currency like its "Name", "Total Supply" and "Abbreviation" as well as some functions such as "Mint" that can add on the token to a specific user or address and "Burn" is just the opposite of Mint.
+This Solidity program is a simple "MyContract" contract program in solidity that demonstrates the error handling using require, assert and revert methods.
 The purpose of this program is to give a basic understanding about error handling and the logic building for more such contracts.

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has three functions "Mint", "Burn" and "send" that allow to add, remove or send tokens from a specific address or user.
+The contract has two functions "setValue" and "divode" that allow to set the value if it's greater than 0 and divide two numbers if duvusor is not zero.
 This program serves as a simple and straightforward introduction to error-handling, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started